Hi, I’m Mia Aur.

 I’m passionate about wellness and community mental health.

-I am dedicated to holding space for a multitude of paradigms.
-I continually strive to have greater cultural humility and respect for realities that are not my own.
+I am dedicated to holding space for diverse paradigms.
+I continually strive to have greater cultural and racial humility and respect for realities that are not my own.

 I am dedicated to offering